 How to set New Year goals.

 Rather than set new year resolutions at the start of the year, set goals or dreams to aspire to and plan them out.
+Think about your ideal day, what would your ideal day look like?
+Ask yourself questions that guide you to think about your values and your goals.

 Don’t Wait for the New Year.